TOSY: Robots

 TOPIO ("TOSY Ping Pong Playing Robot") is a bipedal humanoid robot designed to play table tennis against a human being.
 It has been known that ping pong is interesting to roboticists because it requires an understanding of dynamic environments, accurate real-time vision, fast actuation and intelligence to play the game with a winning strategy.
 It was first introduced in IREX – world's largest robot trade fair – held in Tokyo, Japan on November 28, 2007.
 While TOPIO 1.0 runs on water power, measures 1.8m, weighs 500kg, has 6 legs and cannot move, TOPIO 2.0 is 2,1m but only weighs 60kg, has 2 legs and can move.
 As it is considered a much more advanced version compared to the former one, TOPIO 2.0 has 28 DoFs and runs on electricity.
 Its ability to move, dance and play ping pong is based on modules such as high-speed image sensor, artificial neural network, movement controller, etc. The newest TOPIO 3.0 is as tall as 1,88m and weighs 120kg with 32 DoFs.

 The biggest challenge in designing TOPIO 3.0 is to fulfil 2 requirements: to be able to move & to play ping pong.
-In robotics engineering, it is not an easy task to combine these two factors.
+In robotics engineering, it is often difficult to combine these two factors.
 Nevertheless, TOPIO has undergone a thorough research and development procedure so that it could move fluently in 2 foot.